Seattle, Washington | A Perfect Day Trip Itinerary For Seattle

-It has been some years since I stayed overnight or a weekend in Seattle.
-When I was old enough to drive, I would go to Seattle for day trips to go shopping or overnight with my friends every few months.
+It has been some years since I stayed overnight or spent a weekend in Seattle.
+When I was old enough to drive, I would go to Seattle for day trips to go shopping or stay overnight with my friends every few months.
 During the 90s grunge era (am I dating myself?) we would go to music festivals to see bands like Nirvana, Soundgarden, and Pearl Jam.
-I’ve been spending more time in Portland because I have friends that live there, but I still have a decent knowledge of Seattle.
-I often get asked what to do so I’ll share an itinerary and recommendations of things to do from either myself or good friends who live in Seattle.
+In recent years I have been spending more time in Portland because of local friends, but I still have a decent knowledge of Seattle.
+Here is a Seattle day trip itinerary of what I would do if I only had one day in the city.

 *content and information updated April 2019

-I took a Savor Seattle Food Tour of Pike Place Market and recommend taking it.
+When I visited Pike Place I joined in on a Savor Seattle Food Tour of Pike Place Market.
 Not only do you get some history of the market, but you also get to sample delicious food as well as get discounts with many of the vendors.
 It’s really helpful to navigate Pike Place with a tour because it does get crazy busy in there.

 Read more here: The Best Food Markets In The World